-Relatively unheard of at the time, Mr. Engelstad hired mentally disabled individuals to work at Imperial Palace.
+Relatively unheard of at the time, Mr. Engelstad hired people with intellectual and developmental disabilities to work at Imperial Palace.
 This also began the family’s involvement with Opportunity Village.
 The giving continued to grow as Ralph, an avid reader, began to learn about people in other states needing help.
 He would find ways to give it to them, even if it meant letting the person in need live with his family.
 Their daughter Kris was soon brought more into the fold, when her father began sending her out and about to meet with people whom her father had read about.
 Always as an incognito representative, Kris began to truly understand what her parents had been doing so quietly for so many years.

 Their charitable giving has continued to grow.
 The family continues their involvement throughout the Las Vegas community as well as back in their home state of North Dakota.

-In 2002 the Engelstad Family Foundation was formed.
-Ralph set the bar high and even though we lost him more than a decade ago, Betty and Kris continue to expand upon the work that he began.
+In 2002 the Engelstad Foundation was formed.
+Ralph set the bar high and even though we lost him more than a decade ago, Betty & Kris continue to expand upon the work that he began.

-In the past 13 years, Betty and Kris have grown the Engelstad Family Foundation’s presence by focusing on education, healthcare and childhood issues.
+In the past 13 years, Betty & Kris have grown the Engelstad Foundation’s presence by focusing on education, healthcare and childhood issues.
 Their contributions span the states of North Dakota, Mississippi, Utah and Nevada.